derangga/foodpedia/README.md

+# Overview

+Foodpedia is a web app for sharing food recipe.
+The user can favorite and comment to the recipe.
+They can ask to AI too, to giving a suggestion food recipe based on ingredients.
+The design ispired to [flavoriz](https://www.figma.com/community/file/1388051873021664275)

 # Requirement

 - This project use bun, if you don't have bun installed on your local machine please install first by visiting this [page](https://bun.sh/)